 Lucy Johnson - Board member

 Lucy is originally from the UK and graduated from Cambridge University with a Masters of Engineering in Sustainable Building Design.
 Following that she went to Oxford University and obtained a PGCE (Post Graduate Certificate of Education).
 Having taught science in a secondary school in the UK, specialising in A-level (AP) Physics and Electronics, she moved to Sudan.
 In Sudan she taught Year 6 (5th Grade) at a International School, and oversaw the Primary Science curriculum.
 She also volunteered at a residential programme for teenage street boys, and was involved in some other educational projects including a school start-up.
 She now lives in Djibouti with her husband and children.
-Lucy homeschools her eldest 2 children, whilst her youngest is a student at ISD.
+All three of her children are students at ISD.
 She is particularly interested in literacy and building design.

 linda b. bruce, ed.d - board member